 - firing or demoting someone based on factors* other than job performance

-- lowering someone’s pay or paying them less than a co-worker with a comparable job
+- lowering someone’s pay or paying them less than a co-worker with a comparable job, if the pay difference is based on their race, sex, etc.

 - applying a policy that negatively affects one group of people more than others (i.e. hurts only women or only men; or hurts a minority group or people of a specific religion or national origin)